 2 0 Local wing half who made solitary appearances in two seasons between 1929 and 1931.
 Craig Coote 2003/04 5 0 Young midfield players signed after being released by Bury.
 Transferred to Chadderton and later with Trafford, Atherton LR, Ashton Town and Daisy Hill.
 James Leslie Copeland 1931/32 12 7 Born in Chorlton-cum-Hardy, Manchester on 1st October 1909, centre forward signed from Polygon Electric.
 Transfered to West Ham United.
 Later played Division One football for Chelsea and then Linfield and Halifax Town.
 Died in Hereford in 1991.
 Kayde Coppin 2011/12

 95 23 Born on 13th February 1989.
 Kayde is an exciting, extremely quick and tricky attacking right sided player who was has signed from North West Counties League side Flixton.
 Kayde previously played for Trafford, Northwich Victoria, Rossendale United, Atherton LR and Bacup Borough.
+Moved to Ashton United in August 2013.
 Jack Cordwell 1950/51

 43 0 Full back who made 43 Mossley apperarances over two seasons in the early 1950's.
 Alan Cornforth 1954/55 1 0 Signed on trial from Manchester amateur team Bradford Parish FC making a solitary appearance in the 1954/55 season.
 Ellis Cornwell 1947/48 11 0 Born in Coppull on 4th November 1913.
 Former Rochdale and Chorley full back signed from Accrington Stanley (5-0).
 Died in 1986.
 Corscadden 1937/38 1 0 Full back who made a solitary Mossley appearances in the 1937/38 season.
 Alan Costello 1971/72 2 1 Forward who made 2 Mossley appearances in the 1971/72 season scoring one goal.
 Jack Costin 1953/54